 Things are heating up.
-Australia has just experienced its hottest and driest year ever recorded and 2019 was also the second warmest year on record for the entire planet.
+With 2019, Australia experienced its hottest and driest year ever recorded—and for the world, the second warmest year on record.
+Things aren’t looking much better for 2020.
 Time and time again heat records are being broken.
 This is climate change.
 Fortunately, there are also some ‘hot’ solutions available so we’ve put together a list of 10 of our favourites (in no particular order).
 We’ve broken them down in some further detail below.

 No New Coal and Gas